Traditional Brass Bell Crafting with Yoshinori

 Additional Details

+This VAWAA can host up to 5 guests.
 Guests do not need to practice Buddhism to learn the process of rin bell-making.

 Children and elderly people are welcome if they have enough stamina to hammer for seven hours per day.
-Otherwise, you can also shorten the hours per day and expand the number of days to 5 days instead.
+If this sounds too difficult, this VAWAA is available for a longer duration (up to 5 days) so you can shorten the hours per day and expand the number of days to 4-5 days.
+We can also discuss opportunities for collaboration or internships.

 Guest Reviews

-Ronald Y., United States
+• Ronald Y., United States

 the brass bell crafting workshop was a wonderful and positive experience. you craft your bell with other craftsmen in the work area. this workshop does each steps in a traditional manner using basic hand tools eg.,hammer and anvil. my sense accomplishment grows as i created a bell from thick sheets of brass. the craftsmen are happy help you improve your bell and skill, in part because they know so Read more